brettinternet/brettinternet.github.io/content/blog/managing-notes-with-markdown-and-git/index.md

 ### Git

 Right now I have a [BitBucket](https://bitbucket.org/brettinternet) for my private repos and notes and I use GitHub for my [public notes](https://github.com/brettinternet/public-notes).
-Eventually, I'll set up my own Gitlab to self-host my own repos.
+Eventually, I'll set up my own Gitab to self-host my own repos.

 My commit messages are short, but they're also meaningful so I can see my note history and refer back to find deleted excerpts.
 I also use [aliases](https://github.com/brettinternet/dotfiles/blob/master/.aliases) for git commands to make pushing to master very fast.